MXHX7199/MXHX7199.github.io/_pages/about.md

 News
 -----------
+`May/03/2025` Our paper on "Collision Detection Accelerator Based on RRAM-TCAMs" has been accepted by TCAD 2025!
+Congratulations to Yijian.

 `Apr./29/2025` Our two papers on "PIM+NeRF" and "PIM+Database (OLAP and OLTP)" have been accepted by ASPLOS 2026!
 Congratulations to Haomin and Yilong.

 `Apr./16/2025` Our paper on "Enhancing Robustness of Binary Hyper-Dimensional Computing" has been accepted by ACM TACO 2025!
 Congratulations to Haomin.